 Make Your Fantasy Job a Reality

-How to Find and Create Full-Time Work Abroad
+How to Create Full-Time Work Abroad

 Millions of expatriates are living abroad somewhere right now, many of them working the kinds of jobs often profiled on the TransitionsAbroad.com website.
 They are teaching English, working as an au pair, doing seasonal agriculture work, or are involved in the tourism industry.
 In the hottest property markets, many more are working as real estate agents, earning a living by helping other foreigners find the perfect vacation or retirement home.

 This is the traditional path, and in some ways the easiest.
 For one thing, it’s often far less hassle to get a work visa if you’re doing a job the locals can’t perform: modeling correct native English pronunciation in a classroom, for instance.
 If you have a defined skill or passion outside these areas though, there are certainly other routes to take.
 Many expatriates have managed to do what they were already good at, but in a location that offers them the chance to experience a different place and culture.

 Architects Nick and Rachel Sowers set out for New Zealand with no job in hand, but they are now involved in designing houses for a new development project there.
 “We were fed up with commuting in Los Angeles and working towards our architecture licenses without any kind of satisfaction or real joy in our jobs,” says Nick.
 “A year and a half into the job I was doing the same thing I started out with—model building—and I didn’t see that changing very quickly.”

 He points to a fellowship studying Islamic architecture in his past as the experience that opened his eyes to other possibilities.
 After months of talking about escaping, he and his wife headed to New Zealand.
 Through the WWOOF organic farm volunteer program, they lined up volunteer jobs that used their carpentry and design skills.
 As they took on more building jobs, they designed and built a solar shower and started getting requests from other people for small projects.